Everest Base Camp Fixed Departure Trek - Group Joining Trek to Everest Base Camp

 - Cardio exercises include running, cycling, jogging, push-ups, and pull-ups for about 4-5 days a week for 3 months before your trip will begin.

-- You should also be involved in developing core strength. and muscle endurance through weight training.
+- You should also be involved in developing core strengths. and muscle endurance through weight training.

 - Hiking in the hills in different weather conditions will be good preparation for this trip.